Introduction

 electro-mechanical (EM) version of the game was built by Gottlieb as

-well as this being their first foray in to electronic games.
-My
+well as this being one of their early entries in to electronic games.

 The interesting thing is that I bought this game as a parts box for 50